doged-io/doged/doc/dnsseed-policy.md

-Dogecash BCH-relevant DNS seed information
+dogd BCH-relevant DNS seed information
 =============================================

-Dogecash uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.
+dogd uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.